knwang/reaction/docs/pitfalls.md

 URL matches are *strings*.
 I ran into trouble a few times where I couldn’t figure out why my board or card wasn’t being rendered and the problem ended up being that I was searching for the item using `match === id`.

 If coercion is used via the `==` operator, this won’t be a problem.
 Otherwise it is imperative to remember to call `Number` with the match to turn it into a number.
-There shouldn’t be any problems using coercion because even if the match was `undefined`, that will be coerced to `0`, and no cards or boards will have that id, so it will function as it should.
+There shouldn’t be any problems using coercion because even if the match was `undefined`, that would be coerced to `0`, and no cards or boards will have that id, so it will function as it should.

 ## 1.2.
 Clean up after yourself!